-A long, red-oak table occupied the center of the room.
-A number of well-dressed men, interspersed with white-robed dru, sat around the table.
-The men looked from Evaughnlynn to Roselyn,
+A long, red-oak table where half a dozen well-dressed men were seated, interspersed with white-robed dru awaited them.
+The men in the room looked from Evaughnlynn to Roselyn, clearly

 Evaughnlynn realized they intended to test her, but there were other more important matters to be attended to.
 She immediately asked, “Where is the high priest?”